mitchellss/cvgui/CONTRIBUTING.md

 # Contributing

 Contributions and pull requests are welcome.
 If you wish to contribute, please open a new issue first and make it known that you are working on it.
-I (Stephen Mitchell) indend on supporting this project for the forseeable future and will attempt to merge pull requests as often as my schedule permits.
+I indend on supporting this project for the forseeable future and will attempt to merge pull requests as often as my schedule permits.

 If you find a bug, please create a new issue and tag it as such.
 Additionally, please provide the version of the package you found the bug, the desired behavior, the actual behavior, and any steps needed to reproduce the said behavior.

+Please run `make lint` and fix any outlying issues before opening a pull request.

 # Project Layout